Sharper bounds for the Chebyshev function $\psi(x)$: Setting up the argument

 \begin{Rem} The parameters $T$ and $\s_2$ play a minor role in the main asymptotic of $\Sigma_{\sigma_2}^1$: \begin{enumerate} \item With $T$ fixed, as $K$ increases, the bound $\varepsilon_4(x,\s_2,K,T) $ as defined in \eqref{def-epsilon4} provides a very good numerical approximation of the integral expression

-The use of ``telescoping'' is crucial in obtaining a good numeric approximation of the Stieltjes integral.
+The use of `telescoping' is crucial in obtaining a good numerical approximation of the Stieltjes integral.
 Table \ref{table:epsilon4} illustrates the convergence of $\varepsilon_4(x,\s_2,K,T) $ as $K$ increases.
-The tightness of this bound is important in numeric results as well as reducing the constant $A$ in our asymptotic results.
-Previous work often bounds the density of zero's by a constant. \item By fixing $\lambda$ and considering $T = t_0\lambda^K$ as a function of $K$, Table \ref{table:epsilon4} suggests that the bound $\varepsilon_4(x,\s_2,K,t_0 \lambda^K) $ converges as $K\to \infty$.
+The tightness of this bound is important in numerical results as well as reducing the constant $A$ in our asymptotic results.
+Previous work often bounds the density of zeros by a constant. \item By fixing $\lambda$ and considering $T = t_0\lambda^K$ as a function of $K$, Table \ref{table:epsilon4} suggests that the bound $\varepsilon_4(x,\s_2,K,t_0 \lambda^K) $ converges as $K\to \infty$.
 We note that this would provide a tool to obtain both accurate numerical and asymptotic bounds for

 To establish this, one would need to perform an analysis as in Proposition \ref{epsilon4-dec}.
 As we will not use this we omit the details for now. \item It is also worth noticing that with $T > t_0$ one easily obtains a lower bound for $\Sigma_{\s_2}^{1}$ of $ \frac{2}{t_0^2} N(\sigma,t_0) $ which, if we assume our current \hyperref[ZDB]{(ZDB)}, is bounded below by a constant times $\frac{(\log t_0)^{3}}{t_0^2} $ which is asymptotically of the same order of magnitude as the upper bound from $\varepsilon_4$.
 Hence Corollary \ref{Cor-bnd-eps4} describes the true asymptotic of this method with our current tools.
-Significant improvements therefor require better zero-free regions, better zero densities, or the use of a more sophisticated weight, as in the work of B\"uthe \cite{Bu16}. \end{enumerate} \end{Rem}
+Significant improvements therefore require better zero-free regions, better zero densities, or the use of a more sophisticated weight, as in the work of B\"uthe \cite{Bu16}. \end{enumerate} \end{Rem}

-To make use of this bound we must establish that it can be made to be decreasing in $x$. \begin{prop} Fix $K\ge 2$ and $c>1$, and set $t_0, T$, and $\sigma_2$ as functions of $x$ defined by
+To make use of this bound we must establish that it is decreasing in $x$. \begin{prop} Fix $K\ge 2$ and $c>1$, and set $t_0, T$, and $\sigma_2$ as functions of $x$ defined by